peter-michaleczky/efk-aws-loganalysis/README.md

 ## Deploy using YAML file

-To create loging namespace and all services in the cluster, execute the following command:
+To create logging in a separate namespace and all services in the cluster, execute the following command:

 `kubectl apply -k .`

 For details see the comments in [kustomization.yaml](kustomization.yaml)!

+## Setup integration and index pattern in Kibana

+- add a new index pattern for ks-logstash-log*, set timestamp field
+- add Logstash integration
+- go to Discover and you should see the log events

 ## Accessing the apps

-To access the frontend via tunneling:
+To access Kibana via tunneling:
-`minikube -n logging service frontend`
+`minikube service kibana -n kubesphere-logging-system`

 ## Troubleshooting